cloudfoundry-community/cf-resource/README.md

 * `manifest`: *Required.* Path to a application manifest file.
 * `path`: *Optional.* Path to the application to push.
 If this isn't set then it will be read from the manifest instead.
+When using rolling app deployments, this is required.
+* `use_rolling_app_deployment`: *Optional.* Use CC's native rolling deployments feature to upgrade the app without downtime.
+Default false.
 * `current_app_name`: *Optional.* This should be the name of the application that this will re-deploy over.
 If this is set the resource will perform a zero-downtime deploy.